notes on the Kevin McGrane paper - review of Bill Cooper

 Then he goes to other historians who, ironically, confirm the essentials of the Simonides story by pointing out that Benedict had an important position:

 '...
 Parfeny also describes in detail Abbot Gerasim and Deacon Venediktos [=Benedict] of St Panteleimon, Father-Confessor Ieronim, Prior Akaky of the Prophet Elijah Skete and a number of Russian ascetics on Athos, all of whom he knew personally.' ...
-Ageev describes the day that the Russian monks were admitted (November 21,1839) and the roles of hierodeacon Benedict and the hegumen Gerasim. ...
+Ageev (Aggeev) describes the day that the Russian monks were admitted (November 21,1839) and the roles of hierodeacon Benedict and the hegumen Gerasim. ...
 The abbot of the same, elder Gerasim, and the pious elderly teacher [= Benedict?] ...
 1860); St Panteleimon Monastery: PyccKiu AeoncKiu omevHuia>XlX-XX etbKOffb Vol.l, (2012); Alexey Afanasievich Dmitrievsky ...
 (Kiev, 1906).
 See Chapter 4 especially for details of hegumen Gerasim and hierodeacon Benedict ...
 Uspensky also mentions the late hierodeacon Benedict. p.
 60

 The Monastic Magnet: Roads to and from Mount Athos (2008)